Hydraux/lists/README.md

 # Lists

-A Flutter application designed to give users a convinient and intuitive method for managing grocery lists and recipes.
+A Flutter application designed to give users a convenient and intuitive method for managing grocery lists and recipes.